 Through the practice-based approach, teachers engage in praxis (theoretical practice and practical theory).
-With each practice-based cycle, teachers deconstruct the HLTP, identify the theories that support each HLTP, engage in coaching and teaching the HLTP, and complete the cycle by reflecting back on the practice and rethinking the related theories and concepts associated with the HLTP.
+With each practice-based cycle, teachers deconstruct the HLTP, identify the theories that support each HLTP, engage in coaching and teaching the HLTP, and complete the cycle by reflecting on their enactment of the HLTP and rethinking the related theories and concepts associated with the HLTP.